Tag: Hangang (River)

 The War Breaks Out

-John Y. Lee, a resident of Seoul in 1950, talks about the day that the Korean War began.
-He describes what he saw and his subsequent flight from the city, eventually swimming across the Han River to safety.
+John Y. Lee, a resident of Seoul in 1950, speaks about the day the Korean War began.
+He describes what he saw and his subsequent flight from the city.
+He recalls swimming across the Han River to safety.

 Five Week Cruise to Korea